What is a 3/1 adjustable-rate mortgage (ARM)?

 Fortunately, ARMs generally come with adjustment caps.
 These limit how much your lender can change your interest rate, usually both at each adjustment interval and over the life of your loan.

-This is the fixed rate you'll pay during the three-year introductory period.
-It's typically lower than comparable fixed mortgage rates.
+- This is the fixed rate you’ll pay during the three-year introductory period.
+The primary benefit of this loan type is that 3/1 ARM rates are typically lower than comparable fixed mortgage rates.

 Pros of 3/1 ARMs

-• Low interest rate at first: The primary benefit of a 3/1 ARM is that it typically carries a lower interest rate than standard 30-year fixed mortgages, at least for the initial three years.
+- Low interest rate at first: The primary benefit of this loan type is that 3/1 ARM rates are typically lower than standard 30-year fixed mortgages, at least for the initial three years.

 Cons of 3/1 ARMs

-• High likelihood of rate increases: Historically, the indexes tied to adjustable-rate mortgages have increased.
-If you choose this type of mortgage, you should be prepared for your interest rate — and, consequently, your monthly payment — to go up after your introductory period.
+- High likelihood of rate increases: Historically, the indexes tied to adjustable-rate mortgages have increased.
+If you choose this type of mortgage, you should be prepared for your interest rate — and, consequently, your monthly payment — to go up after your intro period.

 How 3/1 ARMs compare to other loan types